 Fostering more human futures by changing the way we design and implement technology

-We are focused on fostering the kind of dialogue needed to collaboratively develop new design strategies and methods to bring new technologies, services, and strategic platforms into being.
-Our role is to help others change the nature of the conversation and guide the development of more ethical, sustainable, and human-centric solutions.
+We are focused on fostering the kind of dialogue needed to determine how design strategies and methods are used to bring new technologies, services, and strategic platforms into being.
+Our role is to help others change the nature of the conversation and guide the development of more strategically innovative, ethical, sustainable, and human-centric solutions.

-The institute for Human Futures is an independent, global network of scholars and industry thought-leaders incubated by Idea Couture that is devoted to innovative approaches for developing a more human-centric futures for us all.
-We bring bright minds from the social sciences, sciences, design, the arts, and business together provide a strong perspective on how our future should be humanized as much as it is technologicized.
-We develop human-centric alternatives to out-dated models and foster collaboration and debate to create a better future for all.
+The Institute for Human Futures is an independent, global network of scholars and industry thought-leaders incubated by Idea Couture that is devoted to innovative approaches for developing a more human-centric futures for us all.
+We bring bright minds from the social sciences, natural sciences, design, the arts, and business together to provide a strong perspective on how our future should be humanized as much as it is technologicized.
+We develop human-centric alternatives to outdated models and foster collaboration and debate to create a better future for all.